GopinathV-1/Django-Rest-API-student-management-system/README.md

 Now select headers then, create a key called "Authorization" and a value called "Token yourusertoken"

-NOTE: you need to provide authentication for each request.

 ## Run collection ##
 Now you will be able to run the collection for testing.